 By setting a start time, you can take a timed capture.

-You can set a five- or ten-second delay before your screen capture takes place.
+You can set a 5- or 10-second delay before the screen is captured.
 This lets you take screenshots in situations where you need to hold down the Option key to reveal a hidden menu.

 To set a start timer for your capture sessions, click the Options menu and choose the option 5 Seconds or 10 Seconds underneath the Timer heading, or Off to disable the timer.

-Taking timed screenshots used to require the stock macOS Grab app.
+Taking timed screenshots used to require the phased-out Grab app.

 Changing where screenshots are saved